Santo Domingo Church (Quezon City): Architecture

 The church was built in the Art Deco combined with Spanish Modern style, which was unlike the Baroque churches built during the Spanish period.
 The church employed the latest technique in reinforced-concrete building.
 The Mission-style architecture includes Romanesque and Gothic designs that accommodate more space.
 Measuring 85 × 40 m with a height of 25 m, the church occupies a total floor area of 3300 sqm.
 It is the biggest church in Metro Manila and one of the biggest churches in Asia.

 The church façade has receding planes with leaves designed in corbel arches.
 Over the triple portals of the church is a high-relief frieze depicting the story of La Naval de Manila.
 The giant bas-relief of Santo Domingo was designed by the Italian sculptor and expatriate Francesco Monti.

 In the nave of the church there are eight colorful murals by National Artist Carlos Francisco depicting the life and times of Santo Domingo de Guzmán, the Spaniard who founded the Order of Preachers.
-Francisco's murals are just below the equally brilliant murals of the Four Evangelists in vivid brown tones by Vicente García Llamas.
+Francisco's murals are just below the equally brilliant murals of the Four Evangelists in vivid brown tones by Antonio García Llamas.